dcbaker/cython/docs/src/tutorial/strings.rst

 Unicode and passing strings
 ===========================

-Similar to the string semantics in Python 3, Cython strictly separates byte strings and unicode strings.
+Similar to the string semantics in Python 3, Cython0 strictly separates byte strings and unicode strings.
 Above all, this means that by default there is no automatic conversion between byte strings and unicode strings (except for what Python 2 does in string operations).
 All encoding and